csdcorp/local_image_provider/README.md

 # local_image_provider

-A library for searching and retrieving the metadata and contents of the photos on a mobile device.
+A library for searching and retrieving the metadata and contents of the images and albums on a mobile device.

 This plugin contains a set of classes that make it easy to discover the metadata of the photos and galleries on the mobile device.
 It supports both Android and iOS.
 Photos can retrieve their